0ksks/memematch/slides.md

 </div>

 <!--
-The agent uses temperature 0.1 for stable emotion extraction and 0.8 for creative generation.
-It leverages function calling and automatically switches between search and generation based on the 0.8 threshold.
+While the search engine finds memes, the agent orchestrates everything intelligently.
+It uses low temperature for stable emotion extraction but high temperature for creative text generation.
+Through function calling, it coordinates search and generation, automatically switching between them based on match quality.
 -->

 ---